Murray Taulagi

-Murray Taulagi (born 12 March 1999) is a professional rugby league footballer who plays as a er or for the North Queensland Cowboys in the NRL.
+Murray Taulagi (born 12 March 1999) is a professional rugby league and rugby union footballer who plays as a er or for Rugby Club Vannes in the Top 14.
 He has played for both Australia and Samoa at international level.

 Background

 Taulagi was born in Auckland, New Zealand, and is of Samoan descent.

 His older brother, Jamie-Jerry, is a professional rugby union player, who previously played for Super Rugby sides, the Queensland Reds and Sunwolves.

-He grew up playing rugby union for Otahuhu RFC before moving to Brisbane, Queensland in 2011.
+He grew up playing rugby union for Otahuhu RFC in South Auckland before moving to Brisbane, Queensland in 2011.
 In Brisbane, he attended Brisbane State High School, playing fullback for their rugby union side.

 In 2016, while playing in the GPS competition, Taulagi was spotted by North Queensland Cowboys recruitment manager Clint Zammit and signed with the NRL club, despite having never played rugby league.

 Playing career

 Early career

 In 2017, Taulagi relocated to Townsville and joined the Cowboys under-20 squad.
 He began the season playing for the Townsville Blackhawks Mal Meninga Cup side before making his NYC debut for the Cowboys, scoring two tries in a victory over the St George Illawarra Dragons.
 In June 2017, he started at centre for the Queensland under-18 side, scoring a try in their loss to New South Wales.
 On 17 July 2017, he signed a two-year NRL contract with the Cowboys.

 In 2018, Taulagi spent the entire season playing for the Cowboys' Queensland Cup feeder club, the Northern Pride, scoring nine tries in 19 games.
 In June 2018, he started on the wing for the Queensland under-20 side in their win over New South Wales.
 In October, he started on the wing for the Junior Kangaroos in their win over the Junior Kiwis.

 Following the 2018 season, Taulagi was elevated to the Cowboys' Top 30 NRL squad.